 Kansas Bluestem Nubians

-Our Current Breeding Plans, posted in table format HERE (best viewed on a non-mobile device), will be updated if any changes occur throughout breeding season.
+Our Current Breeding Plans, posted in table format below (best viewed on a non-mobile device), or you can view them as a Google Sheet (here), will be updated if any changes occur throughout breeding season.
 We make our best effort to note reservations on the table as soon as the deposits are received.
 We will accept a waitlist on all kids.
 Reservations are open/accepted at any time after pregnancy is confirmed via bloodtest or ultrasound.
+Please be sure to review all the Reservation Terms and Conditions listed below the breeding plans table before inquiring about/placing a reservation.
+It’s lengthy, but all information is relevant and has been developed to help ensure you have the best experience possible.
 If you are interested in a particular cross that hasn't been confirmed yet, we do keep a list of interested parties and will contact those on it once resevations are open.
 To reserve a kid, contact us and we’ll go over your options and get a reservation contract sent your way.
 Be sure you have read and understood all information provided on this page and in the contract we send you, prior to sending your deposit.

 Unreserved kids and any available mature animal are posted to the For Sale section at the bottom of this page as soon as possible, but don't hesitate to contact us for availability.
 Sometimes we’re just too busy to get an animal posted but have them on the available list in our minds, and have usually posted them to our Facebook page.
 We will typically offer three to six does a year (from first fresheners to older more mature ladies), in order to keep numbers in check as we continue to move the quality of our herd forward.